WW-2026-001 Modern

 I was married to Graham for eighteen years.
 I know what kind of man he was better than anyone, and I will not pretend to grieve for him.
 But I did not kill him.

 We married in 2002.
 I was thirty and thought I had found someone solid.
 A builder, I thought.
 Someone who makes things.
 He was charming in those days.
 Generous, when it suited him.
 We had Sophie in 2004 and he was a decent enough father when she was small, though he was always away.
+Always on site, always on the phone.
 The business grew.
 Tulloch-Howell Properties.
 Him and Derek Howell.
 They built housing estates, converted farmhouses, developed retail parks.
 By 2015 they were turning over three million a year.

 The problems started when Derek died.
 Heart attack, 2020.
 Derek's daughter Caitlin was shattered.
 She had been close to her father.
 Graham stepped in, offered her a job as his PA.
 Generous of him, people said.
 I thought so too, at the time.